ghacks Technology News

 Macrium Reflect Disk Imaging Free Edition

-Something that is introduced as “The fastest disk imaging software” is definitely worth a review here at Ghacks especially if a free version of the software is provided for everyone.
-I honestly have never heard of Macrium Reflect before when I spotted the entry in the Delicious hotlist.
-A quick research showed that it was most likely due to the articles published at Lifehacker and Download Squad that once again (unintentionally of course) pushed an application in Delicious after publication.
+I honestly did not know about Macrium Reflect before when I spotted the entry on it on the Delicious hotlist.
+A quick research showed that it was most likely due to the articles published at Lifehacker and Download Squad that once again (unintentionally of course) pushed an application on Delicious after publication.

-Macrium Reflect is a disk imaging software for Windows XP, Windows Server and Windows Vista that’s available in 32-bit and 64-bit versions.
-It can backup partitions or full hard disks even when Windows is running which is definitely a nice to have feature.
-The backups can be stored on another hard drive, network drive or optical drive which is probably not the best choice if the size of the data is bigger than ten Gigabytes.
+The program can backup partitions or entire hard disks even when Windows is running, which is definitely a nice to have feature.
+The backups can be stored on another hard drive, network drive or optical drive which is probably not the best choice if the size of the data is bigger than ten or so Gigabytes.

-The second option is to set a maximum file size which can be set to automatic or user defined.
+The second option that you have allows you to set a maximum file size which can be set to automatic or user defined.
 The automatic file size will use the file system of the partition to determine the size.
-The full edition has a few features that the free does not have, especially incremental backups are worth to be mentioned.

-Another important step is the creation of a rescue disk to be able to recover the backups when it’s necessary to do that.
-The last feature that deserves to be mentioned is the option to browse the images in Windows Explorer as if they were normal partitions.
+Another important step is the creation of a rescue disk to be able to recover the backups when it's necessary to do that.
+The last feature that deserves to be mentioned is the option to browse backup images in Windows Explorer as if they were normal partitions.
 Great if you want to pick a file or folder from the image.

 Rarst yes I noticed that as well.